 Abbotsford: L. Buote ministered here for one week on Solomon’s Temple.
 Our brother also visited a number of assemblies in the Lower Mainland.

-Vancouver: David Alves, helped by David Jr. and Ryan Langley completed three weeks of meetings in Nanaimo Rd. on March 26.
+Vancouver: David Alves Jr. and Ryan Langley completed three weeks of meetings in Nanaimo Rd. on March 26.
 The Lord saved a young couple.
 The wife was in the Victoria Dr. Sunday School as a teenager.

 Westbank: L. Buote and J. Fitzpatrick preached the gospel and were encouraged by blessing.